Double-ended priority queue: Operations

-If an operation is to be performed on two elements having the same priority, then the element inserted first is chosen.
 Also, the priority of any element can be changed once it has been inserted in the DEPQ.

 Implementation

 Double-ended priority queues can be built from balanced binary search trees (where the minimum and maximum elements are the leftmost and rightmost leaves, respectively), or using specialized data structures like min-max heap and pairing heap.

 Generic methods of arriving at double-ended priority queues from normal priority queues are:

 Dual structure method

 In this method two different priority queues for min and max are maintained.
 The same elements in both the PQs are shown with the help of correspondence pointers.

 Here, the minimum and maximum elements are values contained in the root nodes of min heap and max heap respectively.